 should tell you that the filesystem has much more free space.

-To further secure your MySQL installation you should use mysql_secure_installation utility in your terminal.
+To further secure your MySQL installation you should use sudo mysql_secure_installation utility in your terminal.

 This utility does the following:

 All you need to do is go into your terminal and type sudo mysql_secure_installation and follow the prompts.